sreekanth282/Metaheurstics/Final Project/Shifted Sphere/README.md

 ![](images/sphere.png)

+Python code for the function can be found [here](ShiftedSphere.ipynb)

 #### The chosen algorithm and a justification of this choice:
 1. Algorithm - PSO (particle swarm optimization) [for both 50 and 500 dimensions].
 2. Justification - The Sphere function has d local minima except for the global one.
 It is continuous, convex and unimodal.